Sending Messages

 The value of the "X-Mailgun-Variables" header must be a valid JSON string, otherwise Mailgun won't be able to parse it.
 If your "X-Mailgun-Variables" header exceeds 998 characters, you should use folding to spread the variables over multiple lines.

-Attaching Data to emails via API
+Attaching Metadata to emails via API

 Copy